uplimit/course-dbt/greenery/README.md

 GROUP BY num_orders
 ORDER BY num_orders;
 ```
-- 1 purchase: 25 users
-- 2 purchase: 28 users
-- 3 purchase: 71 users

 5. On average, how many unique sessions do we have per hour?
-- Use the events table
+- Method: Use table stg_events
+1. Calculate how many sessions there are per hour.
+2. Determine how many of those are unique.
+3. Get the average of those unique sessions

-**Useful things I learned in this project
+**Useful things I learned in this project**
 UTC Time Format
 Staging setup - In our staging environment we want to set up our data thinking about how we want to receive it.
 Pro-tip: Look at the columns, data type, and ordinal_position of a table
+---